wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 <Adapter Component ID>.<Namespace>.<Identifier>
 ```

-> **Note:** Naming convention is affected by StreamIdPrefix and ApplyPrefixToStreamID settings in data source configuration.
+> **Note:** The naming convention is affected by StreamIdPrefix and ApplyPrefixToStreamID settings in data source configuration.
 For more informaton, see [OPC UA data source configuration](xref:OPCUADataSourceConfiguration).